shawntabrizi/awesome-polkadot/README.md

 - [The Decisions of Polkadot](https://www.youtube.com/watch?v=mQckxpMUBo8)

-	This is a presentation that I gave describing the philosphies, goals, and decisions of developing the Polkadot Network.
-Obviously there is little bit of bias here, but I think this is a great resource, not to understand what Polkadot is today, but what Polkadot is in general.
+	This is a presentation that I gave describing the philosophies, goals, and decisions of developing the Polkadot Network.
+Obviously there is a bit of bias here, but I think this is a great resource, not just to understand what Polkadot is today, but its overall vision and principles.

 - [The Polkadot Playbook](playbook.md)